merey91/github-data-science/README.md

 # Coursera-IBM-Data-Science-Project
-This repository is data science related.
+This repository is IBM data science Final project from Coursera.

-1.Coursera IBM Data Science Final Capstone Project